Article Read Time

 Why Do We Need Authenticator Apps?

-Weak passwords are the cause behind more than 80% of data breaches.
+Weak passwords are responsible for more than 80% of data breaches.
 People still use passwords like…

 - 123456